sinProject-Inc/talk/docs/40-testing/10-vitest.md

 title: Vitest
 ---

-We are automating our tests using [Vitest](https://vitest.dev/).
+How we automate our tests using [Vitest](https://vitest.dev/).

 Vitest is a testing framework designed for unit testing.

 ## File Name

-In the same directory as the code to be tested, write the test code in a file named [filename of the code to be tested].test.ts.
+In the same directory as the file of the code to be tested is in, write test code in a file named [filename of the code to be tested].test.ts.

 ## Sample Code